-Not many people could have predicted a coronavirus pandemic would shutdown the entire global economy for at least a quarter and cause tens of millions of Americans to loser their jobs.
-Always be prepared for a black swan even, especially if you’ve already reached financial independence.
+Not many people could have predicted a coronavirus pandemic would shutdown the entire global economy for at least a quarter and cause tens of millions of Americans to lose their jobs.
+Always be prepared for a black swan event, especially if you’ve already reached financial independence.

 6) Bull markets can make you incredibly rich